PluralKit/PluralKit/docs/content/user-guide.md

 ```
 *(alternatively, run `pk;import` by itself and attach the .json file)*

-Note that while Tupperbox supports features such as per-member system tags PluralKit does not.
-Pluralkit also does not currently support exporting/importing member groups.
+Note that while Tupperbox supports features such as per-member system tags, PluralKit does not.
+PluralKit also does not currently support importing or exporting member groups.
 PluralKit will warn you when you're importing a Tupperbox file that makes use of such features, as they will not carry over.

 ### Importing from PluralKit